one7two99/my-qubes/dom0-scripts/conky.md

 Thanks
 ------
-This setup was heavily inspired (mainly I just made some changes) from https://github.com/3hhh/qubes-conky.
+This setup was heavily (!) inspired from https://github.com/3hhh/qubes-conky.
 Jump over and leave a star there.
 You can also find some other interesting qubes stuff there!